ucsf-wynton/wynton-website-hpc/docs/transfers/globus.md

 6. [local] In the Globus Connect Personal software, make sure to disconnect when no longer needed.

-## Transfer between Wynton and UCSF Box using UCSF Wynton HPC Box Globus Connector
+## Transfer between Wynton (or other Globus Collections) and UCSF Box using UCSF Wynton HPC Box Globus Connector

 ### Prerequisites